perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-get-character-categories.md

 {
-   "thumbnail" : null,
-   "draft" : null,
+   "image" : null,
    "authors" : [
       "tom-christiansen"
    ],
+   "tags" : [],
+   "categories" : "unicode",
+   "slug" : "/pub/2012/05/perlunicook-get-character-categories.html",
+   "date" : "2012-05-11T06:00:01-08:00",
+   "title" : "Perl Unicode Cookbook: Get Character Categories", "draft" : null,
-   "image" : null,
+   "thumbnail" : null,
    "description" : "℞ 23: Get character category Unicode is a set of characters and a list of rules and properties applied to those characters.
 The Unicode Character Database collects those properties.
 The core module Unicode::UCD provides access to these properties.
-These general...", "categories" : "unicode",
-   "date" : "2012-05-11T06:00:01-08:00",
-   "slug" : "/pub/2012/05/perlunicook-get-character-categories",
-   "title" : "Perl Unicode Cookbook: Get Character Categories", "tags" : []
+These general..."
 }